NVIDIA/NVFlare/docs/programming_guide/fl_clients/3rd_party_integration.rst

   Done [21695 usecs] 2023-10-16 19:28:37.523651

 The ``cells`` command lists all cells.
 Notice that the job 44c08365-e829-4bc1-a034-cda5a252fe73 is running on both "blue" and "red" clients.
-Also notice that there are two corresponding NDAS cells (red-ndas_1, and blue-ndas1).
+Also notice that there are two corresponding ext_trainer cells (red-ext_trainer_1, and blue-ext_trainer1).

 .. code-block:: shell

-  > peers blue--ndas_1
+  > peers blue--ext_trainer_1
   server
   blue.44c08365-e829-4bc1-a034-cda5a252fe73
   Total Agents: 2
   Done [14526 usecs] 2023-10-16 19:28:44.407505

 The ``peers`` command shows the cells directly connected to the specified cell.
-Here you see that the blue-ndas_1 is directly connected to two cells: the server and the FL client (blue.44c08365-e829-4bc1-a034-cda5a252fe73).
+Here you see that the blue-ext_trainer_1 is directly connected to two cells: the server and the FL client (blue.44c08365-e829-4bc1-a034-cda5a252fe73).

 .. code-block:: shell

-  > conns blue--ndas_1
+  > conns blue--ext_trainer_1
   {
     "bb_ext_connector": {
       "url": "grpc://server:8002",